severhussein/sysc3303/README.txt

 and eclipse will automatically download the repository.

-Brief explanation of the source directory:
+Brief explanation of the source directory: src

-TftpPacketHelper\
-	A directory containing TFTP help classes which may be used in the future Client.java
-	Contains the implementation of the client component CommonConstants.java
+|   Client.java				Contains the implementation of the client component
-	Contains the constants used in the components Helper.java
+|   CommonConstants.java		Contains the constants used in the three components
-	Contains helper methods
+|   Helper.java				Handy helper methods
-IntHostListener.java
-	Contains the implementation of the rest of packet forwarding mechanism IntHostManager.java
+|   IntHostListener.java		Implementation of packet forwarding and error injection
-	Contains the implementation the the error simulator InvalidPacketException.java
+|   IntHostManager.java			main method of error simulator and UI
-	Custom exception to indicate the reception of an invalid packet RequestListener.java
+|   InvalidPacketException.java		Custom exception to indicate the reception of an invalid packet
-	Contains the main method and thread spawner of the server RequestManager.java
+|   RequestListener.java		main method, thread spawner and UI of the server
-	Contains the implementation of TFTP client/server interaction RequestPacket.java
+|   RequestManager.java			Implementation of the rest of TFTP client/server interaction
-	Helper class for decoding/encoding TFTP request packet Utils.java
+|   ServerScanner.java			Scans server for shutdown command
-	Contains helper methods
+|   Utils.java				Contains helper methods to printing packet contents
+|
+\---TftpPacketHelper			A directory containing TFTP help classes which encodes/decodes TFTP packets
+        TftpAckPacket.java
+        TftpDataPacket.java
+        TftpErrorPacket.java
+        TftpOackPacket.java
+        TftpPacket.java
+        TftpReadRequestPacket.java
+        TftpRequestPacket.java
+        TftpWriteRequestPacket.java